Abs, Core & Pelvic Floor Workout for Pregnancy & Postpartum

 Lie on your back with knees bent and feet on the floor, near your butt.
 Place a pillow, rolled up towel or soft exercise ball between your knees and squeeze tightly with your inner thighs.
 Place your hands on your lower abdomen and find a neutral alignment (your spine is naturally curved, not pressed into the floor or arching excessively).
 Maintain that neutral alignment while you contract the inner core, as described above, and lift your bum a few inches from the floor while maintaing a firm grip on your pillow.
 Do not arch your back or let your ribs thrust toward the ceiling.
 Work up to 10-15 reps.

 *if performing the following exercises in 3rd trimester, please stop should you feel any dizziness.
-For most women, these are perfectly safe throughout pregnancy; however, it is most important to listen to your body.
+For most women, lying on your back is perfectly safe throughout pregnancy; however, it is most important to listen to your body and turn onto your side if you don't feel well.
 Concerned about laying on your back for short periods of time (or even falling asleep on your back)?
 Read this.

 the bent knee fallout